MonetizedMCP/typescript-sdk/README.md

-# TypeScript SDK for Base Sepolia Payments
+# TypeScript SDK for X402 Payments

-A TypeScript utility library for handling payments on the Base Sepolia testnet.
-This library provides tools for sending and verifying payments, supporting both native tokens and ERC20 tokens.
+A TypeScript utility library for handling payments using the X402 protocol.
+This library provides tools for signing transactions and verifying payments, supporting both Base Sepolia testnet and Base Mainnet.

 ## Features

-- Send payments in native tokens (ETH) and ERC20 tokens
+- Sign transactions for X402 payments
-- Automatic gas estimation for transactions
+- Verify and settle payments using the X402 facilitator
-- Dynamic gas price calculation based on network conditions
+- Support for Base Sepolia testnet and Base Mainnet
-- Verify payment transactions
+- Integration with Model Context Protocol (MCP) for monetized services
-- Support for Base Sepolia testnet
+- Support for USDC payments

 ## Installation